Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Biautomaticity lemmata

 Regardless of whether $\beta^{(2)}$ is $13$ or $12$, we have $\beta^{(2)} \preceq 1$, so this word is in normal form.

-This completes the case analysis.
+\end{itemize} This completes the case analysis.
 Note that in each case, the lengths of $c_x c_{\beta^{(1)}}\cdots c_{\beta^{(m)}}$ and its corresponding normal form differ by at most $2$.
 (The maximum difference $2$ occurs in cases 5--7 and 10.)
-In summary, we have proven the following lemma.